Keytrade Bank

-Keytrade Bank is a financial services company based in Belgium with a subsidiary in Luxembourg.
+Keytrade Bank is a Belgium financial services company based in Brussels with a subsidiary in Luxembourg.
+The company provides banking services and is a brokerage firm providing trading in a number of financial instruments.

 History

-VMS-Keytrade, Belgium's first online investment site, was founded in 1998.
+VMS-Keytrade, Belgium's first online investment site, was found in 1998.
 In 2002, VMS-Keytrade became Keytrade Bank and acquired its banking status by taking over RealBank.

 Between 2005 and 2016, Keytrade Bank was part of the Crelan Group, which until 2015 was 50% owned by the Crédit Agricole Group, one of Europe's largest groups (own funds of €64.8 billion and net profit of €6 billion).

 Since June 2016, Keytrade Bank has been part of the Crédit Mutuel Arkéa banking group.

 Products

 Keytrade Bank offers all banking and trading services online.

-Bank
+Banking

-Keytrade Bank offers all the usual services of a large bank with a current account, a savings account and a term account for free, but also debit and credit cards.
+Keytrade Bank offers usual banking services with a current account, savings account, term account and also provides debit and credit cards.